You can install the pre-compiled binary (in several different ways), use Docker or compile from source.

 Note that the image will almost always have the last stable Go version.

-DOCKER_REGISTRY environment variables can be left empty when you are
+DOCKER_REGISTRY environment variable can be left empty when you are

 releasing to the public docker registry.

-If you need more things, you are encouraged to have your own image.
-You can always use GoReleaser’s own Dockerfile as an example though.
+If you need more things, you are encouraged to keep your own image.
+You can always use GoReleaser’s own Dockerfile as an example though and iterate from that.

-Last updated by Carlos Alexandro Becker on January 19, 2019.
+Last updated by Carlos Alexandro Becker on May 14, 2019.
+Improve this page.